ShortEU/SensorCompare/README.md

-SensorBench
+SensorCompare

-SensorBench is a modular tool for acquiring, comparing, and visualizing sensor data using a Raspberry Pi Pico microcontroller and Python scripts on a PC.
+SensorCompare is a modular tool for acquiring, comparing, and visualizing sensor data using a Raspberry Pi Pico microcontroller and Python scripts on a PC.

 🚀 Features